 Kate’s Speaker Coaching practice focuses on helping clients to craft and deliver excellent talks and presentations, and to feel comfortable with cameras and the media.
-A professional actor with over 30 years’ experience in TV, film and stage, Kate has coached senior and mid-level leaders at American Express, AOL, Deloitte and Touche, The Federal Reserve Bank and the CIA; Harvard Business School Executive Education, Columbia University Executive Education, Darden Business School Executive Education, UVa’s McIntire School of Commerce, and University College London.
 As the Lead Coach for the Charlottesville TEDx, Kate has coached dozens of speakers and overseen the coaching for over 80 TED Talks.
+Kate has coached senior and mid-level leaders at American Express, AOL, Deloitte and Touche, The Southern Environmental Law Center, Apex Wind Energy, The CFA Institute, The Federal Reserve Bank and the CIA; Harvard Business School Executive Education, Columbia University Executive Education, Darden Business School Executive Education, UVa’s McIntire School of Commerce, and University College London.
 While with The Ariel Group, Kate delivered trainings around the world, developed training curricula, and served as Director of Outreach.

 Kate’s Communication Coaching practice helps leaders engage in high-stakes, challenging and important conversations with influence, grace and presence.

 Kate is a Director at Movius Consulting where you can reach her for any Executive Coaching needs.

 She holds a BA in theater from Wesleyan University and an MSW from Smith College School for Social Work, and lives in Charlottesville with her husband and two children.

 Give me a shout!